 Daled (4): Elissa Schechner is returning for her fifth year of teaching the Daled class.
 Elissa is a certified teacher, and is continuing her graduate studies at Lesley University.
 Elissa will be working with our Daled students as they discover Jewish communities around the world.
 Elissa lives in Needham with her husband and two sons.

-Hey (5): Darya Mattes participated in a Jewish Women’s Archive Institute for Educators, and has adapted several units of their curriculum “Living the Legacy, Jews in the Civil Rights Movement” for use with the Hey class.
-Darya is also a graduate of Avodah, and she currently works at Equal Exchange in the Interfaith Program.
-Darya is returning for her fourth year of teaching the Hey class.
+Hey (5): Darya Mattes is a graduate of Avodah, and she currently works at Equal Exchange in the Interfaith Program.
+Darya has participated in a Jewish Women’s Archive Institute for Educators, and has adapted several units of their curriculum “Living the Legacy, Jews in the Civil Rights Movement” for use with the Hey class.
+Darya is returning for her fifth year of teaching the Hey class.

 Vov (6): Aliza Resnick has worked with youth in a variety of experiential contexts.
 This past winter and spring she was an Instructor Naturalist at an outdoor education center in Northern Minnesota.
 In addition, she has worked for the past five summers as a counselor at the Farm and Wilderness Foundation in Plymouth, Vermont.
 This school year Aliza will be the 7th Grade Assistant English Teacher at Excel Academy in East Boston.
 Aliza is a graduate of Haverford College.